Favicon: Browser implementation

 The following tables illustrate support of various features with major web browsers.
 Unless noted, the version numbers indicate the starting version number of a supported feature.
+Many browsers such as Google Chrome, Microsoft Edge and Opera are based on Chromium (web browser).
+They use the same engine.

 Image file format support

 The following table illustrates the image file format support for the favicon.